 Once these criteria are met, you may apply for readmission at the Admissions and Records office.
 When readmitted, you will remain on Academic Warning until your overall CGPA is 2.0.

 It is the student’s responsibility to ensure all program requirements are met.
 This should be done by regular consultation with an Arts advisor.
 Associate of Arts degree (Theatre option) students should consult with the Theatre department head.

-Degree candidates who qualify to receive a UFV Associate of Arts degree must be approved by the UFV Arts division and the Board.
+Degree candidates who qualify to receive a UFV Associate of Arts degree must be approved by the Arts Advice Centre and the Senate.

 Students must apply for graduation by completing a request to graduate form available at the Admissions and Records office.
 We recommend this be done in the first month of the final semester.
 The final deadline for students who wish to attend the graduation ceremony is April 1, with all program requirements completed by April 30.